Consensys/quorum/docs/Quorum Features/Privacy/Tessera/Usage/Logging.md

 Configuration exception, cause is {error details} | Invalid data in the configuration file.<br>Action: check the configuration file for mistakes.
 CLI exception, cause is {error details} | Invalid command line.<br>The error details will give further information regarding the action to be taken.

+!!!
+Note1
-<a name="Note1"></a>Note 1: Log message will be changed to WARN in next release version.
+Log message will be changed to WARN in next release version.

 ## Warnings
 Below is a list of warning messages and possible causes.
 Braces '{}' indicate where further detail of the root cause is logged as part of the message.